ljw1004/vbspec/vb/expressions.md

 The parameter `DisposeInstanceMethodName` specifies the method to call in the group class to dispose of a default instance property if the default instance property is assigned the value `Nothing`.

 The parameter `DefaultInstanceAlias` specifics the expression `E'` to substitute for the class name if the default instances are accessible directly through their type name.
-If this parameter is `Nothing` or an empty string, default instances on this group type are not accessible directly through their type's name.
+If this parameter is `Nothing` or an empty string, default instances on this group type are not accessible directly through their type's name. (__Note.__ In all current implementations of the Visual Basic language, the `DefaultInstanceAlias` parameter is ignored, except in compiler-provided code.)

-> __Annotation__
-> In all current implementations of the Visual Basic language, the `DefaultInstanceAlias` parameter is ignored, except in compiler-provided code.

 Multiple types can be collected into the same group by separating the names of the types and methods in the first three parameters using commas.
 There must be the same number of items in each parameter, and the list elements are matched in order.
 For example, the following attribute declaration collects types that derive from `C1`, `C2` or `C3` into a single group: